 2. Royal & Langnickel Wavy Stippler Brush

 Royal & Langnickel’s brush excels at creating realistic-looking wood and marble grains.
 The bristles are structured in a gentle undulating line that creates a mottled look, and they are properly anchored in a nickel ferrule, so you don’t have to worry about shedding.
 The four-inch-wide ferrule also doubles as the handle, so your grip is near the bristles, giving you greater control over mark making.

 3. da Vinci Varnish & Priming Series Pencil/Pipe Overgrainer

 This curious-looking brush is a great option for painting convincing striated or veining effects.
 It features four well-structured brush tips that maintain their points during use, so you can paint consistent lines in one stroke.
 These are thoughtfully designed brushes, featuring smooth wooden handles and good-quality synthetic hair rooted in rust-proof ferrules.

-Another good choice for mimicking wood surfaces, Polyvine’s brush can help you cover more area in less time.
+Another good choice for mimicking wood surfaces, Handover’s brush can help you cover more area in less time.
 The natural bristles are long, so when you drag them across a surface they effectively displace paint to create a streaked look—you can also shift your hand angle slightly as you go for a more organic look.
 To simulate the look of pores, try hitting the flat side of this brush on the still-wet surface.
+Ships from the UK.